Leikoe/LanguageLeapAI/README.md

 Also, Whisper is not designed to handle multiple concurrent requests at once.
 However, for subtitles to be updated in time, multiple requests are being sent asynchronously, so some requests might return an error.

-#### Antivirus Web Protection

-If you are running Whisper and Voicevox on the cloud using Google Colab, since we are using ngrok and localtunnel to host our services, the randomised public IP address that they provide might be blacklisted by your antivirus software.
-If the AI seems to stop working, it may be due to your antivirus blocking the connections to these public IP addresses.
-You may whitelist these IP addresses or just turn off your antivirus web protection **at your own risk**.

 #### Voicevox voices